 Last week I was working in Lusaka, although quite frankly I could have been in Beijing.
 I stayed in a 5-star Chinese Hotel and used its impressive Congress venue.
 The place was ultra-modern and as clean as a whistle.
 Everything … Continue reading

-Posted in Advertising, African Business, Brand Marketing, Brand Reputation, Branded behaviours, Chris Harrison Africa, Culture change, Global Brands, Internal brand, The Brand Inside, Uncategorized, Workshops
+Posted in Advertising, African Business, Brand Marketing, Brand Reputation, Branded behaviours, Chris Harrison Africa, Culture change, Global Brands, Internal brand, Machine and human, The Brand Inside, Workshops

 Tagged Administration, African continent, America, Beijing, brand, Brand Finance, Business, CEO, China, Commercial diplomacy, Congress, Countries, Economic, Government, Hotel, Indian Ocean, Investor, investors, Journalist, Lusaka, Macroeconomic, People, Tourists, World, Year, Zambian